jonaharagon/cocdevteam-info/ded/install.md

 ## Notes

 We are not providing support for this at cocdevteam.info.
-You can try asking for support at the [CoC Developers Forum](http://cocdevteam.com/forum/)
+You can try asking for support at the [CoC Developers Forum](http://cocdevteam.com/forum/).

+We are not responsible for any damage caused to any device, account, server, etc.

 Some portions of this webpage were originally located at [ultrapowa.info](https://ultrapowa.info).